KseniaKar/KseniaKar/README.md

 </div>

-- 🔭 I’m currently working on Binp Institute of Nuclear Physics

 ## I'm a Scientist, Data scientist, Data analyst!

+- 🔭 I’m currently working on Budker Institute of Nuclear Physics

 ### Connect with me: